 Tangier Pea This is an unscented annual relative of the Sweet Pea from the Iberian Peninsula and North Africa.
 It is notable for a very large standard petal relative to the small wing petals.
 This form is a rich purpleish cerise colour that came to me via the Howick Village in Auckland.
 Limited stock.
 10 seed per packet.

-Minimum order - 4 plants.
+Minimum order - 4 plants - NZ only.
 Traditional Polyanthus are fully perennial, strains sold nowadays in garden centres are annual.
 We are developing silver laced and picotee forms from fully perennial traditional Gold Laced Polyanthus.
 As with any breeding programme, only a very small number of plants are selected for release.
 Very many beautiful types deserve a home.
 Now is your opportunity to grow plants of our strain.
 Mixture of red, blue and in-between ground colours.
+NZ orders only.

 The original Sweet Pea is bicoloured, with the standard petal darker than the wings.
 All subsequent bicolours followed this pattern.
 Many years ago, I saw Pisum elatius which caused me to see if I might produce "reverse bicolour" Sweet Peas, where the standard is paler than the wings.
 Edible and beautiful in its own right.
 Stock limited.
 10 seed per packet.
 Sow Spring-Summer.